-That is, you might be disappointed, especially longterm.
-A diesel generator is an investment but generally, it’s one that you will be able to use for a very long time.
+That is, you might be disappointed, especially in the long term.
+A diesel generator is an investment, but generally, it’s one that you will be able to use for a very long time.

 With this model, that longevity is less certain.

 It features 7,000 peak watts and 5,500 running watts.
-Starting it up is pretty easy and you have your choice of a standard recoil pull start or an electric push-button start.
+Starting it up is pretty easy, and you have your choice of standard recoil pull-start or electric push-button start.